7000024 - Writing your own Story

 What is your story?
 What is a story of your life that you want to write?
 In what voice will you write that story?
 What writing container can best bring shape to this story of your life?

-A combination of lectures, discussions, workshopping, and writing exercises will help you learn about and practice applying literary tools and techniques from creative non-fiction, fiction, and poetry to memoir writing.
-We will experiment with different elements of craft, such as the journey of a story, narrative voice, and literary structures.
-As a group, we will consider the implicit challenges and ethical implications of writing memoir.
+Join this intensive writing course, where we will develop strategies to write our own stories, the stories of our lives.
+Through a combination of discussions, workshopping, lectures, and writing exercises, you will learn about and practice applying literary tools and techniques from creative nonfiction, fiction, and poetry to memoir writing.
+We will experiment with different elements of craft (including the journey of a story, narrative voice, and literary structures) and consider the implicit challenges and ethical implications of writing memoir.

 Upon successful completion of this course, you will be able to:

 - Respond to a variety of readings from published authors to investigate memoir as a genre

 - Explain different approaches to the journey of a piece of memoir and apply one to your own writing

 - Incorporate various literary devices, including dialogue, description, character development, imagery, sound, and rhythm, into your memoir writing